Graphical Analysis In Exercises 9–12, determine whether the graph... | Channels for Pearson+

 1

-Step 1: Understand the difference between discrete and continuous random variables.
-A discrete random variable takes on countable values, such as integers or specific points, while a continuous random variable can take on any value within a range, including fractions and decimals.
+Step 1: Understand the concept of discrete and continuous random variables.
+A discrete random variable takes on a countable number of distinct values, while a continuous random variable can take on any value within a given range.

-Step 2: Analyze the graph provided.
-The number line shows specific attendance values marked as distinct points (e.g., 40,000, 45,000, 50,000).
-These points are countable and do not include intermediate values between them.
+Step 2: Analyze the context of the problem.
+The distance a baseball travels after being hit is measured in feet, which can take on any value within a range (e.g., 0 to 600 feet).
+This suggests the variable is not limited to specific, countable values.

-Step 3: Consider the context of the problem.
-Attendance at concerts is typically recorded as whole numbers because it represents the count of people, which cannot be fractional (e.g., you cannot have 45,000.5 people attending).
+Step 3: Examine the graph provided.
+The number line shows a continuous range of distances, and there are no gaps or specific points that restrict the values the distance can take.

 Verified video answer for a similar problem: